-For $\{x'\}$ and $\{y'\}$, we use Fig.~\ref{fig:x'y'} to reason about where the elements can be possibly defined, where $\{x'\}$ and $\{y'\}$ are the two outer ovals that include $\{x\}$ and $\{y\}$.
-As shown in the middle of Fig.~\ref{fig:x'y'}, there are four possible different ways of where $\{x'\}$ and $\{y'\}$ can be defined. $\{x'\}$ and $\{y'\}$ overlap because the sub-functions are connected, i.e., one's input is other's output; $\{x'\}$ and $\{y\}$ overlap if there are feedback loops that feeds some elements of $\{y\}$ into the sub-functions. $\{x\}$ does not overlap with $\{y'\}$ or $\{y\}$ because $\{x\}$ are the input variables of the higher-level functional requirements, hence can only come from the external environment rather than being controlled by the system itself.
-As a result, we identify six different areas (the bottom of Fig.~\ref{fig:x'y'}) depending on the overlapping between $\{x'\},\{y'\},\{x'\}$ and $\{y\}$.
+For $\{x'\}$ and $\{y'\}$, we use Fig.~\ref{fig:x'y'} to reason about where the elements can be possibly defined. $\{x'\}$ and $\{y'\}$ are the two outer ovals that include $\{x\}$ and $\{y\}$.

+As shown in the middle of Fig.~\ref{fig:x'y'}, there are four possible different ways of where $\{x'\}$ and $\{y'\}$ can be defined. $\{x'\}$ and $\{y'\}$ overlap because the sub-functions are connected, i.e., one's input is another's output; $\{x'\}$ and $\{y\}$ overlap if there are feedback loops that feed some elements of $\{y\}$ into the sub-functions. $\{x\}$ does not overlap with $\{y'\}$ or $\{y\}$ because $\{x\}$ are the input variables of the higher-level functional requirements, hence can only come from the external environment rather than being controlled by the system itself.
+As a result, we identify six different areas (the bottom of Fig.~\ref{fig:x'y'}) depending on the overlapping between $\{x'\}, \{y'\}, \{x\}$, and $\{y\}$.